 of EMS service in Wisconsin.
 Any changes to the plan must also be

-submitted to the EMS Unit and approved in writing and existing plans
+submitted to the EMS Section and approved in writing and existing plans

 must be reviewed at least once every two years.

 To assist the ambulance providers in Wisconsin to meet the plan